mdekrey/GitAutomation/readme.md

 ## Steps to use

-These steps won't add it to your debugging container.
-Still working on that...
+These steps won't add it to your debugging container via Visual Studio due to memory constraints.

-1. Build the `GitAutomation.Sql` project via Visual Studio.
-It registers your docker image.
-Alternatively:

-        cd "GitAutomation.Sql"
-        docker build -t "gitautomation-sql:build" -f "Dockerfile-ci" . docker run --rm -v "$(pwd)":/src -w "/src" "gitautomation-sql:build" docker build -t "gitautomation-sql" .
-        cd ".."

-2. Start the SQL Server docker-compose with the rest:
+1. Start the SQL Server docker-compose with the rest:

         docker-compose -f docker-compose.yml -f docker-compose.build.yml -f -f docker-compose.sqlserver.yml up --build